Deep-learning-tool-box-development/tool_Box/PSO_SA算法接口文档.md

 - if option == "SA" -- run_svm_sa: input are path to data, upper and under boundaries of all variables

-  he parameters of pso are set as: svm.get_score, 200, 10, 0.9, var_size, net="SVM"
+  the parameters of pso are set as: svm.get_score, 200, 10, 0.9, var_size, net="SVM"

 variables to be optimized are C, gamma: